Setting up your office correctly - What needs to be considered?

 - Storage space as required(mobile pedestals, sideboards, filing shelves)

-- Accessories (keyboard, mouse, head sets)
+- Accessories (keyboard, mouse, headset)

 Conference and meeting rooms